LoanGauchat/LoanGauchat/README.md

 ### Hi there 👋, I'm Loan

-## I'm a Computer Science graduate
+## I'm a Data Analyst

 - 🔭 I'm currently learning about cyber-security
-- Software Engineer intern at Lunaphore
+- Data Analyst Assistant at He-ARC
 - 🥅 2021 Goals:
-  - Finish programming challenges on root-me.org
+  - Find a Raspberry PI project
   - Publish an app on the playstore
   - Run my first 1/26 marathon